The Story

 I grew up making things - first as a child helping my father around the house, then as a teenager folding endless paper aeroplanes and inventing small contraptions.
 That early curiosity for hands-on problem solving set the tone for everything I do.

+When I finally had my own shed, it became a proper workshop: a place to collect tools and test bigger ideas.
+With space and kit, projects grew in scale and ambition.
 I taught myself 3D printing and CAD, producing small items for friends and experimenting with designs until I’d saved enough to upgrade to a larger, more capable printer.
-That step unlocked more complex work and a sharper understanding of material, form and function.
+That step unlocked more complex work and a sharper understanding of material, form, and function.

-To expand my capabilities further I added a small desktop CNC machine to the shed.
+To expand my capabilities further, I added a small desktop CNC machine to the shed.
 Using my 3D printer and some custom upgrades, I modified the CNC so it could tackle aluminium and brass.
 Combining additive and subtractive techniques let me iterate faster and make more robust parts.
+With the arrival of a forge, whole new techniques were available.
+My father and I learned the basics together - at first improvising with a sledgehammer bolted to a bench as a makeshift anvil - later investing in a larger anvil and a proper forging hammer.
+This opened the door to producing larger, higher-quality components.

-Today my workshop blends digital tools and traditional crafts.
+Following that success, I am now training as part of Squad UK, working towards the goal of competing internationally at WorldSkills Shanghai 2026.
+Today, my workshop blends digital tools and traditional crafts.
 I enjoy solving practical challenges, refining techniques, and turning simple ideas into durable, well-crafted objects.

 Contact us